 - His admissions in the course of the hearing amounted to an acceptance of negligence, not dishonesty.
 His continued denial of dishonesty was an aggravating factor;

-- The MTP placed too much weight on his reflective piece to determine that his conduct was remediable and it paid insufficient attention to the fact that he continued to undertake locum work and had taken no steps to prevent repetition;
+- The MPT placed too much weight on his reflective piece to determine that his conduct was remediable and it paid insufficient attention to the fact that he continued to undertake locum work and had taken no steps to prevent repetition;

 - His testimonials were of little assistance in deciding upon impairment because they did not address dishonesty.

 The court ultimately found the dishonesty and other serious misconduct warranted a finding of impairment to protect the public and the reputation of and confidence in the profession.
-The case was referred back to the MTP to reconsider sanction.
+The case was referred back to the MPT to reconsider sanction.

 This case underlines the seriousness with which the courts approach dishonesty in regulatory proceedings.
 It reinforces too the difficulties for doctors in demonstrating insight where they have disputed dishonesty charges and these have been found proved.